 Furthermore, you should always use the simplest plan you can that will still allow you to see results.
 This will make sure you are constantly able to progress and get stronger over time.

-The same concept is applied to weight loss.
+The same concept is applied to diets and weight loss.
 When you first start dieting, if you make extreme changes–your body adapts and your progress stops.
 So instead, the correct method is to make only the required changes necessary to keep losing weight, whether that is subtracting just a bit more calories from your diet each day or doing just a bit more cardio to burn calories.

 Note: on top of training hard and training smart, you should be following a powerlifting diet if you expect to maximize your results and fully capitalize on your gains.